 Three attempts were made to destroy the enormous tower, and when it fell, it overturned and cracked into several parts.
 One of them dropped in such a way that it formed a large stone ring.
 Resembling an eye, it was nicknamed the Witch’s Eye by the locals.

 The vineyards of Thann

-Covering an area of 18.5 hectares to the east of Thann, the famous Rangen Vineyard is classified as Grand Cru and produces a wine of great renown.
+Covering an area of 18.5 hectares east of Thann, the famous Rangen Vineyard is classified as Grand Cru and produces a wine of great renown.
 It extends on the southern face of the Rangen mountain with steep slopes (45°).
-It was mentioned in the Middle Ages and impressed Michel de Montaigne who stopped in Thann on its way to Italy:
+It was mentioned in the Middle Ages and impressed Michel de Montaigne, who stopped in Thann on his way to Italy:

 “the slopes full of vines, the most beautiful and best-cultivated, extending so far that the Gascons who were there said they had never seen so many stretching so far”.

-There is a path through the vineyard that leads up to a chapel dedicated to St. Urban, the Patron saint of wine growers.
+A path through the vineyard leads up to a chapel dedicated to St. Urban, the Patron saint of wine growers.